Copyright © Burke’s Peerage

 Burke’s Peerage was established in London in 1826 by John Burke (1786–1848), who pioneered the narrative style which has become the trademark of Burke’s Peerage publications and a recognised model for written genealogies worldwide.
 He was also the progenitor of a dynasty of genealogists and heralds.
 His son Sir John Bernard Burke (1814–92) was Ulster King of Arms (1853–92) and his grandson, Sir Henry Farnham Burke (1859–1930), was Garter Principal King of Arms (1919–30).
 After his death, ownership passed through a variety of people, including Burke’s Peerage to Sir Henry Mallaby-Deeley, 1st Baronet (1863–1937) and Burke’s Landed Gentry to Arthur Maundy Gregory (1877–1941).
 The titles and copyright were all reunited by Shaw’s Reference Series, later incorporated in Mercury House Publications, which sold those in 1973 to the Holdway Group.
 The new board of directors included Jeremy Norman (Chairman 1974–83), Thomas Patrick John Anson, 5th Earl of Lichfield (1939–2005) and John Philip Brook Brooke-Little, CVO, KStJ, FSA (1927–2006), Clarenceux King of Arms 1995–97, Norroy and Ulster King of Arms 1980–95.
 Entirely new volumes on royal families, country houses of the British Isles and Irish genealogy were published under the Burke’s Peerage name.

 In 2000, the Wills family licensed the right to publish Burke’s Landed Gentry.
-After a gap of over 30 years, in 2001, a 19th edition of Burke’s Landed Gentry was published.
+After a gap of over 30 years, in 2001, a revised 19th edition of Burke’s Landed Gentry was published.
 In 2002 they bought the rights to Burke’s Peerage from Morris Genealogical Books, reuniting both titles under one publisher, Burke’s Peerage and Gentry (UK) Limited, for the first time in several years.
 They produced a fully updated Burke's Peerage and Baronetage 107th edition which was published in 2003.
-In 2013 they sold the reunited Burke’s Peerage, with all its rights, assets, titles, copyright and trademarks thereby assigned to a newly formed international company, Burke’s Peerage Limited.
+In 2013 they sold the reunited Burke’s Peerage, with all its rights, assets, titles, copyright and trademarks to a newly formed company, Burke’s Peerage Limited, since 2017 owned by William Bortrick.

 Burke’s Peerage editors include John Burke (1786–1848), Sir John Bernard Burke, CB (1814–92), Ashworth Peter Burke (1864–1919), Sir Henry Farnham Burke (1859–1930) of Burke’s Peerage; Arthur Charles Fox-Davies (1871–1928) of Burke’s Landed Gentry of Ireland 1912 and Burke’s Landed Gentry 1914; A. Winton Thorpe of Burke’s Peerage and Burke’s Landed Gentry 1921; Alfred Trego Butler, MVO, MC, FSA (1880–1946), Windsor Herald of Arms in Ordinary 1931–46 of Burke's Peerage 1923–34 and Burke’s Landed Gentry 1925; Miss E. M. Swinhoe of Burke’s Peerage 1927–37; Mr J. Smallshaw 1938–40 of Burke’s Peerage (although his name is not mentioned in those editions); Charles Harry Clinton Pirie-Gordon of Buthlaw (1883–1969) of Burke’s Landed Gentry 1930–36; John Seymour de Spon, Baron de Spon (1913–98) of Burke’s Peerage 1941–46; Leslie Gilbert Pine (1907–87) of Burke’s Peerage 1946–60; Kenneth Peter Townend (1921–2001) of Burke’s Peerage 1960–71; Hugh Montgomery-Massingberd (1946–2007) was Assistant Editor 1968–71, Editor 1971 and Editorial Director 1972–83; and Charles Gordon Mosley (1948–2013) of Burke’s Peerage 1989–2004.